 The Center for the Study of the New South promotes discourse and dialogue on a rich and diverse constellation of topics and ideas relating to the New South.
 Known as the period of regional history from the end of the Civil War to the modern era, the New South offers a bold tapestry of history, culture, social movement and political issues ripe for reflection and study.

-The Center engages the community in conversations around current issues such as a series of discussions on sports in the New South, food in the New South and “Real Talk: Why the Black American Male Still Matters,” a series of discussions designed to explore unique challenges faced by the black American male.
+The Center engages the community in conversations around current issues such as a series of discussions on "Growing Up Southern," sports in the New South, food in the New South and “Real Talk: Why the Black American Male Still Matters,” a series of discussions designed to explore unique challenges faced by the black American male.

 Charlotte Teachers Institute